 The Sofa Murphy Bed combo is another popular option for smaller homes that require an efficient use of space without sacrificing the look of the living room.

-Daybeds and divans have the clear purpose of serving for seating during the day, and as a bed during the night.
+Daybeds and divans have the clear purpose of serving for sofa seating during the day, and as a bed during the night.
 They may come with or without a backrest.

 How to Check the Quality of a Sofa

-Quality and style don’t come cheap, but it is possible to make a good selection without going overboard with your budget.
+Double the price, double the quality!
+Yes, quality and style don’t come cheap, but it is possible to make a good selection without going overboard with your budget.
 Here are some helpful tips:

 Always look for a strong and sturdy frame.
 Kiln-dried wood is the best option.
 Plywood and particleboard joined by staples have less quality and endurance, but it can work with additional layers and reinforced with metal screws and brackets.
 Test the quality of the frame by lifting one of its legs.
 If the opposite leg is still touching the floor, it means it’s too weak.